Russian Revolution (1917) - Background, Events, and Effects

 Events Leading to the Russian Revolution

-· The economic condition of Russia was not stable since the beginning of the 20th Century.
-This situation, along with Russia’s humiliating defeat in Russo-Japanese War, was used by socialists very effectively.
-The declining economic condition suffered the factory workers and peasants alike.
-The general strikes of factory workers increased many times at the start of the 20th Century, and the Russian Revolution of 1905 forced Tsar Nicholas II to establish Duma (parliament).
+· The economic condition of Russia has not been stable since the beginning of the 20th Century.
+This situation, along with Russia’s humiliating defeat in the Russo-Japanese War, was used by socialists very effectively.
+The declining economic condition deteriorated the condition of factory workers and peasants alike.
+The general strikes of factory workers increased many times at the start of the 20th Century, and the Russian Revolution of 1905 forced Tsar Nicholas II to establish a Duma (parliament).
 It was a big achievement for socialists and also provided them with valuable experience for a revolution of a larger scale in 1917.

 February Revolution

 In February 1917, the situation became uncontrollable for the administration due to widespread strikes by workers (including women), students, and teachers demanding bread and other necessities.
-Tsar was on the battlefront and he ordered the army on 11th March to suppress the riots by force.
-But due to mutiny among the soldiers, the orders could not be followed.
+The Tsar was on the battlefront, and he ordered the army on 11th March to suppress the riots by force.
+Nonetheless, the orders could not be followed due to mutiny among the soldiers.
 Tsar reached the capital Petrograd on 14th March and decided to abdicate the throne to his brother Michael Alexandrovich on 15th March over advice from Army Chiefs and other ministers.
-But Michael refused to take the position without a consensus.
-After his refusal, a Provisional Government was announced on 16th March 1917 by Duma, which placed Tsar Nicholas II under house arrest with his family at the Alexander Palace.
+However, Michael refused to accept the position without a consensus.
+After his refusal, the Duma announced a Provisional Government on 16th March 1917, which placed Tsar Nicholas II under house arrest with his family at the Alexander Palace.

 Protest in February 1917